 William Thaddeus Coleman, Jr., was the first African American to clerk for a U.S. Supreme Court justice, served as secretary of transportation under the Ford administration, and helped try numerous important civil rights cases.
 He was born on July 7, 1920, in the Germantown district of Philadelphia, Pennsylvania, to William Thaddeus and Laura Beatrice Mason Coleman.
 Coleman’s father was a director of the Germantown boys club for forty years, and as a result, Coleman met many African American notables at an early age, including W.E.B.
 DuBois.
 After attending an all-black segregated elementary school, Coleman attended the mostly-white Germantown High School.
 After high school, Coleman attended the University of Pennsylvania, where he graduated summa cum laude with his B.A. degree in 1941.
 Eager to work in law ever since childhood, Coleman attended Harvard Law School later that year.
 In 1943, he joined the U.S. Army Air Corps.
 As defense counsel for eighteen courts-martial, he won acquittals for sixteen.
 He returned to Harvard Law School after the war.

-In 1946, Coleman received his L.L.B. degree magna cum laude from Harvard Law School, after becoming the first African American man to serve on the board of editors of the Harvard Law Review.
+In 1946, Coleman received his L.L.B. degree magna cum laude from Harvard Law School, after becoming the third African American man to serve on the board of editors of the Harvard Law Review.
 He was a Langdell fellow, and was therefore permitted to stay at Harvard Law School to study for an extra year.
 In 1947, he was admitted to the bar and obtained a job working as a law clerk with Judge Herbert F. Goodrich of the Third Circuit’s U.S. Court of Appeals.
 The following year, he became U.S. Supreme Court Associate Justice Felix Frankfurter’s law clerk, and as such, he was the first African American to clerk for the U.S. Supreme Court.